Book Editing

 Posted in , , , ,

 Last week, I wrote about four different speech types: informative, how-to, persuasive, and oratorical.
-Read it here.
+Read it here and learn from a speech writer in NYC.
 Now, I’ll cover four more types of speeches that speechwriters often compose.
 Motivational — Tony Robbins.
 Les Brown.
 Zig Ziglar.
-These are three speakers who mastered this speech type in which the speaker inspires and excites the audience…
+These are three speakers who mastered this speech type in…

 Read More